LOGOS

 Process

-The project moved through problem framing, competitive analysis, persona development, journey mapping, concept ideation, prototyping, and testing.
+The project moved through problem framing, secondary research, competitive analysis, persona development, journey mapping, concept ideation, prototyping, user testing, and business modeling.

-Early on, a lot of the work centered on defining the right entry point.
-We knew that if the product looked or sounded like conventional mental health support, it would likely be rejected.
-That forced us to think more carefully about tone, industrial form, interface behavior, and how each part of the system would feel in use.
+Early in the process, a lot of the work centered on finding the right entry point.
+We knew that if LOGOS looked or sounded like a standard mental health product, the audience would likely reject it.
+That forced us to think carefully about tone, physical form, interface behavior, product language, and what the first moment of use should feel like.

 Initial concept sketches exploring how the logger could feel discreet, tactile, and technically believable.